btrevizan/pybin/docs/api.md

 - **value**: *tuple*

-Value to be apendded.
+Value to be appended.
 The tuple must follow the struct *format* defined.

 ---
 **write**(i, value)